DoSomething/contentful-prototype/docs/development/contentful/workflow.md

 Our Contentful space has three environments:

-- **Master**: Hosts our production content, and used for editorial workflows.
+- **`master`**: Hosts our production content, and used for editorial workflows.

-- **QA**: An exact copy of Master, refreshed weekly.
-Used for QA-ing any new migrations changes before deploying or running on production.
+- **`qa`**: An exact copy of `master`, refreshed weekly.
+Used to test any new migrations changes before deploying or running on production.

-- **Dev**: A sandbox environment consisting of test campaigns, beta content types, and dummy data.
-Developers can experiment here without breaking anything on the production end or adding clutter to the Master Environment.
-Migrations and new Content Types and fields can be fleshed out here, before moving forward to QA and Master.
+- **`dev`**: A sandbox environment consisting of test campaigns, beta content types, and dummy data.
+Developers can experiment here without breaking anything on the production end or adding clutter to the `master` environment.
+Migrations and new Content Types and fields can be fleshed out here, before moving forward to `qa` and `master`.

 ## Process